NatalieLouise91/Hackathon1/README.md

 # Trivia Master Generator

 An application that generator team names and a list of trivia questions

 Newseum NewsMania API utilised in this project

 Testing push - Jack

+Testing push - Ben